matt-jordan/mjmud-blog/_posts/2022-02-12-combat-part-two.md

 title: "Combat Part 2: Processing Combat Rounds"
 ---

+_West Seattle.
+It was surprisingly nice out._

+# Forming Relationships Based On Mutual Anger

 After breaking down the requirements in the [last post](), I've started to write some unit tests for the Combat round.
 Right now, I'm thinking of having combat be represented by a pretty simple class that forms a relationship between an attacker and a defender, with a method that processes the combat on each tick.

 Something like: